genesis-community/cf-genesis-kit/MANUAL.md

   - `system_domain` - The system domain.
 Defaults to `system.` plus the base domain.

   - `apps_domains` - A list of global application domains.
 Defaults to a list of one domain, `run.` plus the base domain.
-Note: if using `bare` feature, this will default to the system domain
+Note: if using `bare` feature, this will default to the system domain.
+The first listed domain will be used for smoke tests, and anything else that just uses a single domain.

+  - `availability_zones` - Specify the desired availability zones, as a list.
+If using `small-footprint` feature, only the first AZ will be used.
+By default, AZs used will be [z1,z2], unless upgraded from the v1.x series, in which case, [z1,z2,z3] will be used.
+Cannot be specified when deploying to Azure.

+  - `randomize_az_placement` - Unless set to false, any instances that are remaining after evenly distributing them across the available availability zones for a given instance group, will be randomly assigned instead of sequentially assigned.
+This prevents overutilizing the first listed AZs.

+  - `skip_ssl_validation` - In v1.x kits, this defaulted to false, but as v2.0 is based on cf-deployment, it keeps to cf-deployments concept of defaulting to true.
+If explicitly set to false, it enables the cf-deployment/operations/stop-skipping-tls-validation ops file.

 ## Branding